pku-lab-1806-llm/lab-1806-vec-db/README.md

 `BareVecTable` is a low-level API designed for a single table without auto-saving or multi-threading support.

 `calc_dist` is a helper function to calculate the distance between two vectors.
-It supports "cosine", "ip", "l2sqr" and "l2", default to "cosine".
-To make sure smaller is closer, we make `ip_dist = -dot_product` and `cosine_dist = 1 - cosine_similarity`.
+It supports "cosine", "l2sqr" and "l2", default to "cosine".
+To make sure smaller is closer, we make `cosine_dist = 1 - cosine_similarity`.

 ```py
 import os